The Link Between Food, Mood and Anxiety

 5 key mood boosting foods

-Omega-3 fatty acids have been shown in clinical trails to improve depressive symptoms and good sources include fatty fish like salmon, mackerel and sardines, along with walnuts, chia seeds and flaxseeds.
+1 is salmon and Omega-3 fatty acids have been shown in clinical trails to improve depressive symptoms and good sources include salmon, mackerel and sardines, along with walnuts, chia seeds and flaxseeds.

 You need to be eating whole grains, peas, beans and lentils as well as starchy vegetables such as potatoes, peas and lentils.

-This is an amino acid precursor to serotonin and found in turkey, chicken, eggs, dairy, nuts and seeds.
+4 is tryptophan an amino acid precursor to serotonin and found in turkey, chicken, eggs, dairy, nuts and seeds.

 Combining those tryptophan-rich foods with carbohydrates can enhance the production of serotonin.

-These promote healthy gut microbiota, which can positively impact mood and a study in the journal Psychiatry Research suggested a link between probiotic foods and a lowering of social anxiety.
+5 are probiotics as they promote healthy gut microbiota, which can positively impact mood.
+A study in the journal Psychiatry Research suggested a link between probiotic foods and a lowering of social anxiety.

 Eating probiotic-rich foods such as natural yoghurt, pickles, sauerkraut, kombucha, miso, tempeh, kimchi, kefir, sourdough bread and some cheeses are also linked to fewer symptoms.